mmazzarolo/tap-the-number/README.md

 P.S.: use `@computed` values whenever possibile if you need to compute an observable value (similiarly to Redux's selectors).

-#### Animations, part 1: The animations library I used
+### Animations, part 1: The animations library I used
 In Tap The Number I animated the components in three different ways:

 ##### React-Native-Animatable
-`react-native-animatable` is a wrapper of React-Native Animated API which exposes many simple simple animations and allows you to use them both programmatically and in a declarative way, embracing React's philosophy.
+`react-native-animatable` is a wrapper of React-Native Animated API which exposes many simple animations and allows you to use them both programmatically and in a declarative way, embracing React's philosophy.
-If you don't need complex animations, intepolations or timings `react-native-animatable` is a solid choice.
+If you don't need complex animations, intepolations or timings, `react-native-animatable` is a solid choice.

 ##### React-Native Animated API